-How to get a loan as a young person
+How do I get a loan as a young person?

 Key takeaways

-Loans are generally accessible to those over 18 (some lenders may set the minimum age at 21)
+In the UK loans are generally for those aged over 18 (some lenders set the minimum age at 21).

-Be aware of potential charges if paying off the loan ahead of schedule
+There may be charges if you pay off the loan ahead of schedule.

-What criteria apply when a young person applies for a loan?
+Can a young person apply for a loan?

-In the UK, personal loans are generally accessible to those over 18, although some lenders may set the minimum age at 21 or 25/
+In the UK, personal loans are generally accessible to those aged 18 and older, although some lenders set the minimum age at 21 or 25.

-When you apply for a loan, the provider will check your credit rating to assess your history with financial commitments.
-They'll also evaluate your job status and income to ensure you can manage the loan repayments.
+When you apply for a loan, the provider will check your credit report to assess your history with financial commitments.
+They'll also look at your job status and income to ensure you can manage the loan repayments.

 Borrowers must also be UK residents and have a reliable income to cover the repayments.
-You’ll also have to be at least 18 to apply for other forms of credit, such as a credit card.
+You’ll also have to be at least 18 to apply for other forms of credit, such as a credit card or car finance agreement.

 What do you need to consider if you’re taking out a loan as a young person?